-On November 15, 2011, the Secretary of Homeland Security signed a Decision Memorandum that allows U.S. Customs and Border Protection (CBP) to exercise discretionary parole authority on a case-by-case basis to permit citizens of the Russian Federation seeking to visit Guam temporarily to enter Guam without a B-1/B-2 nonimmigrant visa.
+On November 15, 2011, the Secretary of Homeland Security signed a Decision Memorandum that allows U.S. Customs and Border Protection (CBP) to exercise discretionary parole authority on a case-by-case basis to permit citizens of Russia seeking to visit Guam temporarily to be paroled into Guam instead of requiring a B-1/B-2 nonimmigrant visa.
 This policy became effective on January 15, 2012.

-The parole eligibility allows citizens of Russia to enter Guam and the CNMI visa-free and travel between Guam and the CNMI for a period of stay up to 45 days, provided the traveler meets certain conditions.
-Russian citizens seeking admission to Guam under this program must, among other requirements, possess a valid, unexpired machine-readable passport, have not previously violated the terms of any prior admission to the United States, and present a valid completed CBP Form I-94, Arrival/Departure Record and Form I-736, Guam-CNMI Visa Waiver Information.
+The new parole eligibility allows citizens of Russia to enter Guam visa-free and travel between Guam and the CNMI for a period of stay up to 45 days, provided the traveler meets certain conditions.
+Russian citizens seeking admission to Guam under this program must possess a valid, unexpired machine-readable passport, have not previously violated the terms of any prior admission to the U.S. and present a valid completed CBP Form I-94, Arrival/Departure Record and Form I-736, Guam-CNMI Visa Waiver Information.
 Visitors who are paroled under this authority may not engage in local employment or labor for hire.
 Parole authorization is limited to Guam and the CNMI only and does not permit travel to another location within the United States.

-Previously, on October 21, 2009, former DHS Secretary Napolitano announced her decision to exercise her discretionary parole authority on a case-by-case basis to permit certain citizens of the People's Republic of China and Russia to travel to the CNMI visa-free.
+Previously, on October 21, 2009, DHS announced that citizens of the People's Republic of China and Russia would be permitted to travel to the CNMI visa-free, and those travelers would be paroled into the CNMI, based on the Secretary's exercise of discretionary parole authority, on a case-by-case basis.
 This exercise of parole authority became effective November 28, 2009.